JJOInvest/vultr-cluster-api-build/README.md

 # vultr-cluster-api-build
 GitHub Action to build [vultr-cluster-api-provider](https://github.com/vultr/cluster-api-provider-vultr)

+Builds and publishes the [Docker image](#docker-image) containing the cluster API provider, and generates and uploads the [install.yaml](#yaml-for-kubernetes-plugin) file to the release.

 ## Build instructions
 Manually run [Publish installer action](https://github.com/JJOInvest/vultr-cluster-api-build/actions/workflows/build.yml).
 You can set the tag in .github/workflows/build.yml
 ```yaml